donhk/sandbox-stack/README.md

 ### Contribution guidelines ###

-* Make sure every machine added as seed has enough network adapter enabled
+* Make sure every machineRow added as seed has enough network adapter enabled
 * The seed VM must have only one disk connected, no multiple disks are allowed

 # Client 🎮